silvagpmiguel/gime/README.md

 Usage: gime <KEYWORD> [flags] - Display data associated with a given keyword.
--h      --help                          Display program usage -a      --all                           Display all stored data -f      --filter                        Filter data that contains <KEYWORD>
+-h      --help                          Display program usage -a      --all                           Display all stored data -c      --contains                      Display all data that contains <KEYWORD>
--fl     --filter-by-label               Filter data that has the label <KEYWORD>
--s      --save          <DATA>          Save <DATA> with the corresponding <KEYWORD>
+-l      --label         <LABEL>         Set a label in saving mode.
+Filter by label in display mode -i      --insensitive                   Set case insensitive in display mode -s      --save          <DATA>          Save <DATA> with the corresponding <KEYWORD>
--l      --label         <LABEL>         Set a label when saving -d      --delete                        Delete data that corresponds to <KEYWORD>
+-d      --delete                        Delete data that corresponds to <KEYWORD>
 -da     --delete-all                    Delete all saved data
 ```